Bill & Jeanne Landreth

 John Gamble, Trustee

 John Gamble grew up in Southern California, headed north for his undergraduate studies at Stanford University.
 He graduated from Loyola University School of Law in Los Angeles where he was a member of the law review.
-He was a founding partner of his law firm, Allen, Matkins, Leck, Gamble, and Mallory, which today has over 220 attorneys with offices throughout California.
+He was a founding partner of his law firm, Allen, Matkins, Leck, Gamble, Mallory, and Natsis, which today has over 220 attorneys with five offices throughout California.
 John practiced real estate law for over 40 years managing the firm's offices in Orange County and San Francisco prior to his retirement in June of 2012.
 He has been involved in numerous non-profit entity activities throughout his career, and since he has retired.
 John was a three-term Trustee of Big Sur Land Trust and is rejoined the Board in 2023.
 John and his wife Laura relocated to the Monterey Peninsula in 2006.
 They have five adult children and eight grandchildren to enjoy.

-Will Lewallen, Ph.D., Trustee
+Will Lewallen, Ph.D., Vice-Chair

 Dr. Willard (Will) Lewallen is a native Californian and a product of the California public education system where he graduated from Garey High School in Pomona.
 He completed a B.S. degree with honors at California State Polytechnic University at Pomona.
 He was a member of the 1976 national championship baseball team that was inducted into the Cal Poly Pomona Athletics Hall of Fame and he was also honored as a Cal Poly Pomona Distinguished Alumnus.
 Dr. Lewallen completed two master’s degrees at Purdue University and a Ph.D. at UCLA.

 Dr. Lewallen’s hobbies and interests include guitar, fitness, fishing, and backpacking.
-His wife of 36 years, Michele, is a retired community college coach and health and physical education professor.
+His wife of 39 years, Michele, is a retired community college coach and health and physical education professor.
 She is also a certified yoga instructor.
 They are the proud parents of Jennifer, Kasey, and Parker, and the proud grandparents of Mina.
 He and Michele lead physically active lifestyles that include a commitment to physical fitness and health.
 They have both completed the Los Angeles Marathon twice and Michele has completed several other marathons and triathlons.
 They reside in Prunedale.

-Al Muñoz, Trustee
+Alfred Muñoz, Trustee

-Al Muñoz was born and raised in Los Angeles, California.
+Alfred Muñoz was born and raised in Los Angeles, California.
 In 1971, Al was drafted into the military and was stationed at Fort Ord, California.
 The beauty of the Monterey Peninsula captivated Al's interest in making the Monterey Peninsula his home.